walmartlabs/thorax/README.md

 Calls `remove` (and therefore `$el.remove` and `stopListening`) on your view, unbinds any model or collection bound with `setCollection` or `setModel`, calls `destroy` on all children, then triggers a `destroyed` event which can be used to implement specific cleanup behaviors in your views.
 Pass `children: false` to this method to prevent the view's children from being destroyed.

+`destroy` will also be called on a view if it was previously passed to the `setView` method on a `LayoutView`, and then another view is passed to `setView`.

 <a class="tutorial" href="http://thoraxjs.org/tutorials/view-lifecycle">View Lifecycle</a>

+## Thorax.LayoutView

+A view to contain a single other view which will change over time, (multi-pane single page applications for instance), triggering a series of events .
+By default this class has no template.
+If one is specified use the `layout` helper to determine where `setView` will place a view.
+A `Thorax.LayoutView` is a subclass of `Thorax.View` and may be treated as a view in every regard (i.e. embed multiple `LayoutView` instances in a parent view with the `view` helper).

+### setView *view.setView(view [,options])*

+Set the current view on the `LayoutView`, triggering `activated`, `ready` and `deactivated` events on the current and previous view during the lifecycle. `ensureRendered` is called on views passed to `setView`.
+By default `destroy` is called on the previous view when the new view is set.
+Pass `destroy: false` when setting a view to prevent it from being destroyed at a later time.

+<a href="http://thoraxjs.org/tutorials/view-lifecycle" class="tutorial">View Lifecycle</a>

+### getView *view.getView()*

+Get the current view that was previously set with `setView`.

+### layout *{{layout [htmlAttributes]}}*

+By default `Thorax.LayoutView` classes have no template, just a placeholder to insert a view via `setView`.
+If a template to any of those classes is specified it must contain the a call to the layout helper where views will be placed.
+A custom `tag` or any HTML attributes may be specified.

 ## View Helpers